Poseidon-SV/I-Am-Rich/README.md

 # I AM RICH

-## Flutter App

-This project is a starting point for a Flutter application and contains code for I AM RICH app
+This is a flutter app which shows that you are rich 💎✨